AllTheDucks/atd-blog/content/post/b2_stored_procedures.md

 </schema-dirs>
 ````

 Obviously, if you're not using the stats db you can leave out that line.
-Also, if you do not define the database, it refers to the main (or *instance*) database.
+Also, if you do not define the database, it refers to the main database.
 From here I will be focusing on a single database, but everything applies equally to both.

 Within, the ````schema/instance```` directory, create [a schema.xml file](http://www.edugarage.com/display/BBDN/Schema+Definitions).
 There is a lot of stuff that isn't this documentation (as of 19th October 2014), including the topic of this post, defining stored procedures.
 There are a couple of ways of doing this: